We-Are-Wider/wp-flux-layout/README.md

 * Sidebar poisition

 If you are using [Wonderflux](http://wonderflux.com) and have created your own child theme you get A-LOT more options:
-* Number of verstical columns
+* Number of vertical columns
 * Main content width
 * Main container position
 * Content width